RasseTheBoy/Ubuntu-Requirements/README.md

 # Ubuntu-quickstart

-This quickstart file installs all the basic software you would need for Ubuntu (24.04).\
+This `quickstart.sh` file installs all the basic software you would need for Ubuntu (24.04).\
-You can fork this repository and add or remove software as you see fit.
+**You can fork this repository and add or remove software as you see fit.**

 [![GitHub release](https://img.shields.io/github/release/RasseTheBoy/Ubuntu-quickstart?include_prereleases=&sort=semver&color=blue)](https://github.com/RasseTheBoy/Ubuntu-quickstart/releases/)
 [![24.04](https://img.shields.io/badge/24.04-working-green)](https://github.com/RasseTheBoy/Ubuntu-quickstart/releases/)